eagle-ai/eagle-ai.github.io/tutorial-classfication-0.3.0.md

 permalink: /docs/tutorial/classification-0.3.0.html
 ---

-Apache Eagle (incubating) data classification feature provides the ability to classify data with different levels of sensitivity.
+Apache Eagle data classification feature provides the ability to classify data with different levels of sensitivity.
 Currently this feature is available ONLY for applications monitoring HDFS, Apache Hive and Apache HBase.
 For example, HdfsAuditLog, HiveQueryLog and HBaseSecurityLog.

 The main content of this page are